isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 </details>

-# Create single image
+### Create single image
 <details>
   <summary> Select images with low cloud cover and combine them into a single image </summary>

 The idea is to filter the Sentinel-2 image collection using the property `CLOUDY_PIXEL_PERCENTAGE`.
 Only images with less than 1% cloud cover are selected.
-Them selected images are combined with a *temporal reducer* which can be for instance the `mean` or the `median`.
+Then selected images are combined with a *temporal reducer* which can be for instance the `mean` or the `median`.

 ```
 // access image collection, filter for location and range of dates